soarlab/FPTuner/README.md

 - git

 - Gurobi v6.5
-    - Please go to <a href=http://www.gurobi.com/>Gurobi website</a> and follow the installation instructions.
+    - Go to <a href=http://www.gurobi.com/>Gurobi website</a> and follow the installation instructions.
-    - Please add the path of Gurobi's python module to environment variable **PYTHONPATH**.
+    - Add the path of Gurobi's python module to environment variable **PYTHONPATH**.
 For example,
         - Gurobi is install under **/home/myname/gurobi650/linux64**.
+(The Academic License is free.)
         - There should be a directory similar to **/home/myname/gurobi650/linux64/lib/python3.4_utf32**.
-        - Add path by
+        - Add path (under bash) by
             ```
             export PYTHONPATH=/home/myname/gurobi650/linux64/lib/python3.4_utf32:$PYTHONPATH
 	    ```